 Roasting chestnuts is pretty straightforward, and you don’t need an open fire to roast chestnuts-although it sounds like a fun thing to do in the fall and winter seasons.

 Click here to learn how to roast chestnuts, and let me know how it goes.

 Looking for something fun to do this fall?
 Decorate your Mantel for Fall!

-All that said, I highly recommend decorating your fireplace mantle in the fall.
 Check out my Everything Fall Pinterest board for a ton of fall decorating ideas.

 My Family loves scary movies!
 Me, not so much!
 If you love a good fright-then maybe watching scary movies is a perfect thing for your family to do this fall!

 Grab an outdoor movie screen and projector and bundle up outside to watch scary movies.
 Don’t forget the candy and the popcorn!

 53. Make a Fall Centerpiece